 If you haven’t reviewed your existing DR plan in a year or more, do that now.
 Does it reflect the current priorities of your business?
 If not, don’t bother testing it; instead, focus on updating it so that it does.

 Doing this will require you to think about business questions that go beyond the IT department.
-Figure out what’s necessary for your business to function: which apps have to run, which hardware has to be online, what dependencies flow from those two things, etc.
+Figure out what’s necessary for your business to function: which apps have to run, how to implement application failover, which hardware has to be online, what dependencies flow from those two things, etc.